valhalla/valhalla/docs/api/turn-by-turn/api-reference.md

 | `max_lat` | Maximum latitude of a bounding box containing the route. |
 | `max_lon` | Maximum longitude of a bounding box containing the route. |

+The warnings JSON array:

+We now include a warnings array in the JSON response to pass information such as warnings about deprecated request parameters.

 ### Trip legs and maneuvers

 A `trip` contains one or more `legs`.
 For *n* number of `break` locations, there are *n-1* legs. `Through` locations do not create separate legs.